 WQPHN- Clinical Chapters

-Clinical Chapter groups have been established in each of the three regions forming the WQPHN footprint (North West, Central West and South West) with two-monthly meetings now taking place.
+Clinical Chapter groups have been established in each of the three regions forming the WQPHN footprint (North West, Central West and South West) with regular meetings taking place.
 The Clinical Chapter is a voluntary, collaborative and responsive group for health care in the region.

 Functions of the Clinical Chapter: